-Family Testing
+No-Cost Family Testing

-The Ambry Genetics Familial Single Site Analysis (SSA) program provides testing at no cost to all close family members of a patient who has received a positive result after completing full gene or panel testing at Ambry.
+The Ambry Genetics Familial Single Site Analysis (SSA) program provides free testing to all close family members of a patient who has received a positive result after completing full gene or panel testing at Ambry.
 The family members must be tested within 90 days of the original Ambry report date.